admin-shell-io/aasx-IdentityServer4/docs/reference/options.rst

     The authentication cookie lifetime (only effective if the IdentityServer-provided cookie handler is used).

 * ``CookieSlidingExpiration``
-    Specified if the cookie should be sliding or not (only effective if the IdentityServer-provided cookie handler is used).
+    Specifies if the cookie should be sliding or not (only effective if the IdentityServer-provided cookie handler is used).

+* ``CookieSameSiteMode``
+    Specifies the SameSite mode for the internal cookies.

 * ``RequireAuthenticatedUserForSignOutMessage``
     Indicates if user must be authenticated to accept parameters to end session endpoint.
 Defaults to false.

 * ``CheckSessionCookieName``
     The name of the cookie used for the check session endpoint.

+* ``CheckSessionCookieDomain``
+    The domain of the cookie used for the check session endpoint.

 * ``RequireCspFrameSrcForSignout``
     If set, will require frame-src CSP headers being emitting on the end session callback endpoint which renders iframes to clients for front-channel signout notification.
 Defaults to true.